-Sydney, Australia: We rent an office/warehouse space of approximately 2080 Sq foot.
-Our office/warehouse facility serves three fundamental purposes.
-First, it provides a dedicated office space for our administrative staff, who are responsible for managing and overseeing IBS Inc. operations.
+Sydney, Australia: We rent an office/warehouse space of approximately 2,080 Sq foot.
+Our office/warehouse facility serves three fundamental purposes, and is used in connection with operations falling under both our IFPG and SGBP segments.
+First, it provides a dedicated office space for our administrative staff, who are responsible for managing and overseeing the Company's operations.
 Second, the facility houses our new Australian sales and marketing team, offering them both office and warehouse space.
 Third, the location functions as a distribution hub for expanding sales across the Asia-Pacific market, optimizing our logistics and reach in the region.

-Cambridge, England: We rent a multifunctional facility in the UK consisting of approximately 11,500 Sqft, which is integral to our global operations.
+Cambridge, England: We rent a multifunctional facility in the UK consisting of approximately 11,500 sqft, which is integral to our global operations falling under our IFPG segment.
 It houses office space, a warehouse, research and development (R&D), and manufacturing capabilities, catering to the UK market and our global supply needs.
 Currently, our manufacturing facility can produce up to 90,000 cartridges per month.
 Our production rate stands at approximately 12,000 cartridges per month, providing ample room for growth in the coming years.

 New York City, United States: We have a small, shared office space in New York that accommodates our two US employees, fostering closer collaboration and communication.
-This location provides a focal point for our global operations and solidifies our presence and commitment to the US market.
+This location provides a focal point for all our global operations and solidifies our presence and commitment to the US market.